Analyzing the functional, mechanistic and regulatory aspects of membrane tubulation, fission and fusion during vesicular transport

 But at the core of these processes lies the ability of specific proteins to have evolved to overcome the hydrophobic effect, which otherwise ensures that the membrane retains its planar topology.
 In other words, these proteins manage to bend membrane out of shape - a process collectively referred to as membrane remodelling.

-Original image credit - Himani Khurana
+Original image credit: Himani Khurana

 Reconstituting membrane remodelling ex vivo